 1915: “After a conference today with attorneys representing Leo M. Frank and Solicitor General Hugh M. Dorsey” scheduled the “hearing of arguments for and against Frank’s application for a commutation of death sentence to life for imprisonment” for June 15 at nine o’clock.

-1915: The Actions Committee (Va'ad HaPoel HaZioni) convenes in Copenhagen
+1915: The Actions Committee (Va'ad HaPoel HaZioni) convened in Copenhagen

 1915: Mrs. Helen Rothschild, the wife of a clothing manufacturer, was taken to Flushing Hospital this morning after suffering what appeared to be an accidental drug overdose.